Node Client Web UI Deployment

 -f values-node-client-webui-values-override.yaml

-Missing "node-client" Kubernetes namespace
+Missing "node-client" Kubernetes namespaceβ

 - Helm Output:

-Error: INSTALLATION FAILED: create: failed to create: namespaces "node-client" not found
+Error: INSTALLATION FAILED: create: failed to create: namespaces "node-client" not found - Cause: The Kubernetes namespace

-has not been created. - Solution: In helm installation command, ensure that
+node-clienthas not been created. - Solution: In helm installation command, ensure that

-is present.
+--create-namespaceis present.
 See Node Client Web UI Helm Installationhelm -n node-client install node-client ./node-client-webui \

 --create-namespace --values ./node-client-webui-values-override.yaml

-The node-client pod stuck in pending state
+The node-client pod stuck in pending stateβ

 - node-client-* pod status stuck in Pending

-shows Status: Pending for node-client-*
+kubectl get pods -n node-client shows Status: Pending for node-client-*

 NAME READY STATUS RESTARTS AGE